top of page

 She was born in León and her grandmother kept quiet stories.
 So she soon learned to listen to the silence and to love those who have no voice, those who don't tell tales.

 So much so that, years later and already an emigrant in Madrid, she began to write a doctoral thesis on the literature of those who neither write nor read.
 And so, researching the oral tradition, in 1992 she came across oral narration.
 She started telling stories, and for more than twenty years, she has not been silent.
 Then her voice filled with ink and she started writing.
-Her work has been translated into Catalan, French and Mexican.
+Her work has been translated to Catalan, French and Mexican.
 She has made an autistic man speak, a princess sit down to listen to her lecture and 16 6-month-old babies preferred listening to her stories to taking a bottle.
 Oh, if her grandmother raised her head...

 With Libros de las Malas Compañías she has also published the following titles: